prasso/prasso_app/README.md

-# Prasso App - A Rapid Prototyping Tool
+# Prasso App - A Rapid Prototyping Tool.

-no-code mobile app development
+An app framework for your no-code web site.
+Or a springboard for your Flutter mobile app.

 ## Project Timeline
 #### originally forked from  Demo for Flutter & Firebase Realtime Apps